briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

         - Many OS systems use ACLs to provide access to files

     - Application allow/deny lists
-        - <u>Allow List</u>: grants permissions only to explicitly specified applications (very restrictive)
+        - <u>Allow List</u>: grants permissions to whats on the list.
+Everything else is implicitly denied. (very restrictive)
-        - <u>Deny List</u>: block specific applications while allowing all others (i.e. anti-virus and anti-malware)
+        - <u>Deny List</u>: denies permissions to whats on the list.
+Everything else is implicitly allowed others (i.e. anti-virus and anti-malware)

 # Mitigation Techniques